shortcutmedia/shortcut-android-sdk/README.md

 ### Retrieve the deep link

 Usually your app should respond to a deep link with a corresponding view.
-You can retrieve the deep link either from the incoming intent or from the `SCDeepLinking` class.
+You can retrieve the deep link either from the incoming intent or from the `Shortcut` class.

 Note that you can retrieve the deep link at any time during the activity's lifecyle, but generally you want to do so in `onCreate()` or `onStart()`.